For the Night: Background

 Pop Smoke found the song's original beat on Danish record producer Palaze's YouTube channel.
 French producer CashMoneyAP reworked the song with Palaze, Daniel Mxras, Jess Jackson, and Mike Dean.
 CashMoneyAP added keys and bass while helping Palaze add drums.
 Pop Smoke's team was surprised when he recorded his vocals as it was the first time they heard him singing.
 Pop Smoke's team went to the Bahamas to work on his album when he played "For the Night" without warning to them.
 Record executive Steven Victor lauded the song and said they wanted to include vocals by American rapper Lil Baby.
 Victor thought having Lil Baby on "For the Night" would be creatively and sonically good as Pop Smoke had always wanted to work with him.

 The track was supposed to feature Lil Baby and American rapper YoungBoy Never Broke Again, and YoungBoy wanted to be included in the track.
 CashMoneyAP decided not to feature him because he felt the rapper was not a good pick.
 After 50 Cent joined Victor on completing Pop Smoke's album, he called American rapper DaBaby to also be part of the song.
 DaBaby initially did not know that Lil Baby was part of the track.
 Jackson's main challenge was how to combine Lil Baby's timbre work with DaBaby.
 Jackson and Mike Dean mixed and recreated all of the music from scratch while keeping CashMoneyAP's drums.

 Writing and composition

 "For the Night" was written by Pop Smoke, Lil Baby, DaBaby, CashMoneyAP, Palaze, and Wylo.
 It was produced by CashMoneyAP and Palaze while Wylo, Jess Jackson, and Mike Dean were credited as additional producers.
 "For the Night" is a hip hop, trap, and soul song consisting of an acoustic guitar, folk flutes, heavily autotuned vocals, and processed moans from Lil Baby and DaBaby.
 The three rappers dream about events that normally happen during the night.
 DaBaby pays tribute to Pop Smoke with the line, "Rest in peace to the Pop, make me smoke ya".
+Lil Baby also pays tribute by saying, "C.I.P Pop, I wish that you could see us."